mulesoft-assets/template-sfdc2sfdc-user-broadcast/README.md

 2. **Each user needs to be associated to a Profile:** SalesForce's profiles are what define the permissions the user will have for manipulating data and other users.
 Each SalesForce account has its own profiles.
 In this kick you will find a processor labeled *assignProfileId and Username to the User* where to map your Profile Ids from the source account to the ones in the target account.
 Note that for the integration test to run properly, you should change the constant *DEFAULT_PROFILE_ID* in *BusinessLogicTestIT* to one that's valid in your source test organization.
 3. **Working with sandboxes for the same account**: Although each sandbox should be a completely different environment, Usernames cannot be repeated in different sandboxes, i.e. if you have a user with username *bob.dylan* in *sandbox A*, you will not be able to create another user with username *bob.dylan* in *sandbox B*.
 If you are indeed working with Sandboxes for the same SalesForce account you will need to map the source username to a different one in the target sandbox, for this purpose, please refer to the processor labeled *assign ProfileId and Username to the User*.

+## Running on premise <a name="runonopremise"/>

+In this section we detail the way you have to run you Anypoint Temple on you computer.

 ### Running on Studio <a name="runonstudio"/>
 Once you have imported your Anypoint Template into Anypoint Studio you need to follow these steps to run it: